 In the newest edition to our lockdown offering, Alexandra Wood (Creative Director and Leader) has been chatting to some of our musicians as well as artists, collaborators and supporters that we regularly work with in projects and performances.
 Most are missing their regular work right now, so Alex has been talking to them about what they’re missing and also what they’re enjoying doing that’s different to their norms.

-So far, Alex has caught up with violinist Terje Tønnesen (blog only), baritone and composer Roderick Williams OBE and CLS Co-Principal Horn Mark Paine – and there are plenty more chats to come.
-We’re aiming to release a new conversation each Friday.
+So far, Alex has caught up with Terje Tønnesen (blog only), Roderick Williams OBE, Genevieve Lacey, Brett Dean and CLS musicians Mark Paine, Joely Koos, Lynda Loughton (blog only), Ursula Leveaux and Ann Lovatt – and there are plenty more chats to come after the August break.

 Keep connecting with us